jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/7.%20Commands%20Ideas.021.jpeg" width="90" /> <img src="images/7.%20Commands%20Ideas.019.jpeg" width="80" /> <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="60" /> <img src="images/1.%20Commands%20Main%20Concepts.015b.png" width="60" />

-A nested command may be a command inside another command with no lines going to or from it.
+A nested command may be a command inside another command.
+The nested command can be a diamond or a square.
+Its container can also be a diamond as well as a square.
+A nested command might not have lines pointing away from it.

 The concept of nested commands may coincide with the terms: